Autodesk Fusion Manage | 2025 Features | Autodesk

 Quality management

-Improve product quality and traceability with automated processes to manage non-conformance, return merchandise authorizations (RMA), corrective/preventative actions (CAPA), failure mode and effect analysis (FMEA), and supplier quality action reports (SCAR).
-Quality and engineering have a closed-loop change process to improve product designs, identify supplier problems, and make corrections.
+Improve product quality and traceability with automated processes to manage non-conformance, return merchandise authorisations (RMA), corrective/preventative actions (CAPA), failure mode and effect analysis (FMEA), and supplier quality action reports (SCAR).
+Quality and engineering have a closed-loop change process to improve product designs, identify supplier problems and make corrections.

 Change management